mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 can be configured for all routers that support the session command history.
 Currently only `readwritesplit` and `schemarouter` support it.

+### `idle_session_pool_time`

+Normally, MaxScale only pools backend connections when a session is closed (controlled by server settings *persistpoolmax* and *persistmaxtime*).
+Connections in the pool can then be attached to new sessions instead of creating new connections to backends. *idle_session_pool_time* allows MaxScale to pool backend connections also for running sessions, and only re-attach the connection when the session is doing a query.
+This effectively allows multiple sessions to share backends connections.
+This *pre-emptive pooling* only affects idle sessions.
+*idle_session_pool_time* is given in seconds, and defines the amount of time a session must be idle before its backend connections may be pooled.
+It defaults to -1, which means disabled.

+This feature has a significant drawback: when a backend connection is reused, it needs to be restored to a correct state.
+This means reauthenticating and replaying session commands.
+This can add a significant delay before the connection is actually ready for a query.
+If the session command history size exceeds the value of *max_sescmd_history*, pre-emptive pooling is disabled for the session.

+This feature is currently experimental.
+There are several situations where pooling needs to be disabled (temporarily or permanently) to avoid interfering with session state.
+MaxScale only detects the most obvious cases, e.g. transactions.
+When using pre-emptive pooling, avoid commands such as "LOCK TABLES" and "GET LOCK", and don't create or use temporary tables or prepared statements.

+This feature should only be used when minimizing the backend connection count is a priority, even at the cost of query delay and throughput.

 ## Server

 Server sections define the backend database servers MaxScale uses.
 A server is